BUCK-LCO-NCI/DivProt/README.md

 $ bash psi_matrix_aa.sh Koonin_81.fasta psi_aa_out
 ```

 Note 1: You must activate an interactive session on Biowulf.
-R sessions ($module load R) are not allowed on the login mode, and thus the Rscript will not run.
+R sessions ($module load R) are not allowed on the login node, and thus the Rscript will not run.

-Note 2: the R script currently outs three matrices, the output of your iterative psi-blast alignemnts by evalue, percent identity, and bitscore.
+Note 2: the R script currently outs three matrices, the output of your iterative psi-blast alignments by e-value, percent identity, and bitscore.
 However, the figures produced by the script are fed only by the bitscore matrix, as we believe this one to be the most informative of the three psi-blast outputs.
 You can certainly change this though by going into the R script (R_script_aa.R) and replacing any instances of "bitscore_matrix" below line 70 with "evalue_matrix" or "pident_matrix".
 Figures will then be created with that data.

 ## For running on predicted secondary structure: